Pexion (imepitoin) - QN03AX90

 To prevent accidental ingestion, the bottle cap should be replaced immediately after withdrawing the required number of tablets for one dose.

-The Committee for Medicinal Products for Veterinary Use (CVMP) concluded that the benefits of Pexion exceed the risks for the approved indications and recommended that Pexion be given a marketing authorisation.
-The benefit/risk balance may be found in the scientific discussion module of this EPAR.
+The Agency’s Committee for Medicinal Products for Veterinary Use (CVMP) concluded that Pexion’s benefits are greater than its risks and recommended that it be approved for use in the EU.

 Other information about Pexion:

-The European Commission granted a marketing authorisation valid throughout the European Union, for Pexion on 25 February 2013.
-Information on the prescription status of this product may be found on the label/outer package.
+The European Commission granted a marketing authorisation valid throughout the EU for Pexion on 25 February 2013.

 The full EPAR for Pexion can be found on the Agency’s website: ema.europa.eu/Find medicine/Veterinary medicines/European public assessment reports.
 For more information about treatment with Pexion, animal owners or keepers should read the package leaflet or contact their veterinarian or pharmacist.